20kdc/gabien-common/una/README.md

   + Bindings for useful JNI functionality
   + The actual invoke interface

-## Invoke Core
+## Invocation

-UNA invocation is a bit of an awkward process, owing to the limitations.
+UNA invocation is a bit of an awkward process, owing to limiting the code to what can be considered reasonably standard C.

-It supports up to 8 arguments.
+It supports a return type and up to 6 arguments.

-UNA has two types:
+UNA has three types:

-+ `int32_t` aka `I`
++ `int32_t` (`I` or 0)
++ `int64_t` (`L` or 1)
-+ `float` aka `F`
++ `float` (`F` or 2)

+These types are represented as 64-bit words (the lower 32-bits thereof for the shorter ones).
+These types are fit into an integer which describes "variants" of a function.

+Variants are packed using `v = (v * typeCount) | t;` to add each type.

 Note `void` is not a type, even for returns, as an undefined word return is always perfectly safe in every ABI known to the writer.

-UNA calls are made using functions such as `long UNAC.WcWW(long a0, long a1, long code)`.
+UNA calls are made using functions such as `long UNA.c2(long a0, long a1, int variant, long code)`.

-This function takes two word arguments, along with the code pointer, and executes it, returning an int result.
+This function takes two arguments, along with the variant and code pointer, and executes it, returning the result.

 ## Invoke Limitations

 + It's not possible to use doubles.
-(This would add too many combinations to allow for 8 parameters.)
+(This would add too many combinations.)
-+ On 32-bit platforms, `long` must be manually broken into two using code such as `param, param >> 32`
++ Variants need to be chosen at runtime to ensure that pointers are properly changed.
 + Calling conventions other than the system default aren't supported.
 This includes stdcall.

-These usually have a workaround in the form of dynamic code generation.
+These usually have a workaround in the form of dynamic code generation, but that's system-specific.

+## Special Invokes

+There are some important functions from popular APIs (specifically OpenGL) which do not fit within the limits of the above.

+As such, ways to invoke them are provided.
+See `UNA.LcIIIIIIIIP` for an example.